10 Innovative Healthcare Marketing Ideas 2021: Ultimate Checklist

 5. Create Videos that Feature your Physicians

 Video content is quickly becoming the new source for the future of SEO.
 Youtube is the second most popular social media platform behind Facebook and the second largest search engine behind Google.

 This means video content can help your medical practice market to potential patients by providing credible information about the physicians and services.
 Establishing a Youtube channel to feature physicians, top medical conditions, and treatments can help boost your SEO and digital presence.

-Making videos is easier than ever if you use video creation tools such as Lumen5.
+Making videos is easier than ever if you use video creation tools.
 Tools like this help amplify your reach and build brand awareness.

 Check out the example below?
 Imagine being a rheumatology practice that leverages video marketing.
 Dr. Amy was able to generate 107K+ views just by expanding on the topic of the difference between Osteoarthritis vs. Rheumatoid Arthritis Symptoms.
 You can see people are eating up information on topics related to your area of practice.

 When setting up a Youtube channel make sure you are uploading relevant and unique videos featuring your physicians.
 It’s essential to add your medical practice logo and branding template overlay on your videos to add that extra level of professionalism.

 Do not forget Youtube is its own SEO universe!
 Take the time to add in the proper descriptions, tags, locations and more to make sure your are leveraging search and people are finding your videos.